NoelKocheril/Python101/Lesson 02/Lesson02.md

 print("Five is greater than two.") # IndentationError: expected an indented block after 'if' statement on line ##
 ```

-The number of indentation is upto you as a developer, but it is suggested that you remain consistant throughout your code.
+The number of indentation is up to you as a developer, but it is suggested that you remain consistent throughout your code.

 ```
 if 5 > 2: